zm-git-dev/NGSPipeDb/mkdocs/markdowns/NGSPipe-RNA-seq.md

 To get some of the required software packages, we will use the command line tools called [wget](http://www.gnu.org/software/wget/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).  *wget* is a popular tool for downloading things off of the internet.  *git* is a distributed version control system which we will use to checkout the NGSPipeDb code.

+!!! note
-__Note__: These tools are already pre-installed in most systems, but if you are unsure whether or not you have *wget* enter `wget` and if the return is `wget: command not found`, then you will have to install *wget*.
+    These tools are already pre-installed in most systems, but if you are unsure whether or not you have *wget* enter `wget` and if the return is `wget: command not found`, then you will have to install *wget*.
 Do likewise for *git*.

 ### 2. Install Miniconda3 <a name="Miniconda"></a>